wifasoi/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/wishbone/wishbone.rst

 WishboneIntercon
 ^^^^^^^^^^^^^^^^
-This device is usefull if you need to connect multiple masters to multiple slaves.
+This device is useful if you need to connect multiple masters to multiple slaves.
-WishboneArbiter is builded with ``WishboneDecoder`` and ``WishboneArbiter`` connected togheder.
+WishboneArbiter is builded with ``WishboneDecoder`` and ``WishboneArbiter`` connected together.

-You can istantiate it in this way:
+You can instantiate it in this way:

 .. todo::
    add code